- Best Paying Jobs In Energy

 Mind you, it’s a competitive industry, and many employers will expect you to have a bachelor’s degree for entry-level positions or a master’s degree for more advanced roles.
 We know, college isn’t for everyone—but some jobs accept high school diplomas or those who’ve done specialist courses or apprenticeship programs.

 Jobs in energy are on the rise.
 The industry saw a 4% increase from 2020 to 2021—which might not seem like a lot, but that’s 3 million more jobs.
 It’s also predicted to grow by another 10% by 2031.
 So, the energy industry could be a smart option for your next career move.

 What Do Energy Jobs Pay?

 The 2020 US Energy and Employment report says energy workers are paid 34% more than the median US wage—with clean energy jobs expected to keep growing in the future.

 Those top jobs, like solar developers and petroleum engineers, can pay up to $200,000—while entry-level positions and lower-paid jobs (such as solar sales consultants) start around $36,000.

 Generally, those working in nuclear and solar energy are making the big bucks, while coal mining or utility system construction workers are paid the least.
 As with most jobs, those with bachelor’s or master’s degrees under their belt are more likely to snatch the top-paying and more advanced positions.

-If you’re eager to make some extra cash, read more about the ins and outs of energy investing.
+If you’re eager to make some extra cash, read more about the ins and outs of

 25 Best Paying Jobs in Energy